Lab grown diamonds

-Lab-grown Diamonds for the win!
+Lab grown for the win!

 We wouldn't be Kroewe if we didn't keep looking for new ways to make our jewelry even more sustainable.
 Craftsmanship and transparency are our priorities.
 Since our launch in 2020, we've been working with 14k recycled gold and making everything locally.
-So in order to switch to Lab-grown diamonds, we are taking a step in the right direction towards environmentally conscious entrepreneurship.
+So in order to switch to lab-grown diamonds, we are taking a step in the right direction towards environmentally conscious entrepreneurship.

 You might wonder how can anything made in a laboratory can compare to what’s organically found in nature?
 But with new technologies and sustainable practices, there’s a lot to be said about the benefits of lab-grown diamonds, which by the way, are pretty damn real.